tomalbrc/filament/docs/src/content/decoration-complex.md

 # Simple and complex decorations

-## This section is outdated, as of filament 0.5.0 all decorations are considered "complex"

-All decorations with behaviours or blocks larger that a single block are considered to be "complex".
+All decorations with behaviours, dye-able items or with blocks larger that a single block are considered to be "complex".

-Complex decorations are not be pushable by pistons and have slighty higher performance impact on the server due to the flexible nature and multiblock-structure support.
+The only difference between simple and complex decorations at them moment is that complex decorations are not pushable by pistons.